-Power supply and consumption conditions for subsidized projects will be taken into consideration only after quotas for consumption guaranteed for grid parity projects are assigned.
+Transmission and consumption conditions for subsidized projects will be taken into consideration only after consumption quotas for grid parity projects are guaranteed.

-Wind and solar projects that have been approved for two years but yet to start construction and apply for extension or haven’t started construction during the extension period will be suspended under the regulations governed the document and project even the developers have promised to continue the process.
+Wind and solar projects that had yet to start construction two years after securing approval or haven’t started construction within the extension period agreed previously, will be abolished under the terms of the document even the developers have promised to continue the process.

-To continue the projects would require approval from the project management organization and a switch from current status to newly-added projects and compete with the 2019 projects for quota.
-The new policy also encourages wind and solar projects approved or under construction to be converted into grid parity projects voluntarily.
+To continue the projects would require approval from the project management organization and agree to switch from current status to new projects and resubmit bid applications to compete with the 2019 projects for quota.
+The new policy also encourages wind and solar projects approved or under construction to become grid parity facilities voluntarily.

-5. For regions that are qualified for implement wind and solar grid parity projects, provincial reform commissions shall submit the list of the first batch of wind and solar grid parity projects of 2019 by April 25.
-Any project that doesn’t meet the conditions of grid parity for wind and solar power shall be submitted to the subsidized schemes instead by the energy management department of each province by May 31.
+5. For regions that are qualified for implementing wind and solar grid parity schemes, provincial reform commissions shall submit the list of the first batch of wind and solar unsubsidized projects of 2019 by April 25.
+Any project that isn't qualified shall be resubmitted to the subsidized schemes by the energy management department of each province by May 31.

 As mentioned in the paper, approved projects that are converted to grid parity projects voluntarily will also be given priority for grid consumption.
-Based on the proposal, provinces in the third solar PV regional zones determined by China will be willing to turn existing projects into grid parity ones if the cost for power generation could be reduced.
+Based on the proposal, provinces in the solar PV zone III designated by China will be willing to turn existing projects into grid parity ones if the cost for power generation could be reduced.

 Compared the paper with the information released previously, China’s capacity demand this year is lower than expected, which is a result of timeframe and the order shift of grid parity projects, accumulated projects, and the subsidized projects to be added this year.
 Therefore, China will see a module demand lower than the expected 43GW and experience delayed market demand.